-- 1.1 "Accountholder" means the registered holder of an account held with Drakenstein municipality for property rates and services rendered by the municipality or on behalf of the municipality. - 1.2 "Act" The Local Government Act: Systems Act, No. 32 of 2000 as amended from time to time. - 1.3 "Authorized representative" means a person or instance legally appointed by the Council to act or to fulfil a duty on its behalf. - 1.4 "Chief Financial Officer" means the person appointed by Council to administer its finances. - 1.5 "City Manager" means the person appointed by Council in terms of Section 57 of the Municipal Systems Act - 1.6 "Child headed households" means a household where the main caregiver of said household is not older than 18 years of age and is still a child as defined in section 28(3) of the Constitution. - 1.7 "Client" means a customer or occupier of a property who is receiving a municipal account or owner of the property. - 1.8 "Council" means the Municipal Council of Drakenstein Municipality. - 1.9 "Director" means a person appointed by Council in terms of Section 56(a) of the Act as a manager directly accountable to the City Manager. - 1.10 "Director of Company" means a legal person or entity registered in terms of the Companies Act, No.61 of 1973 - 1.11 "Interest" means a charge levied with the same legal priority as service fees and calculated at a rate determined by Council from time to time on arrear monies, based on a full month, where part of a month must be deemed as a full month. - 1.12 "Household" means all persons (registered owner/s, occupier/s, vulnerable person/s or tenant/s) jointly living on a stand or site receiving sanitation, refuse removal, water and/or electricity services that is billed by the Municipality. - 1.13 "Household income" means the gross sum of all monthly income from all sources including wages, salaries, profits, dividends, pensions, rentals, board & lodging, interest received, grants or investment income and other forms of earnings received by all persons residing on the property.
+- 1.1 "Accountholder" means the registered holder of an account held with Drakenstein municipality for property rates and services rendered by the municipality or on behalf of the municipality. - 1.2 "Act" The Local Government Act: Systems Act, No. 32 of 2000 as amended from time to time. - 1.3 "Authorized representative" means a person or instance legally appointed by the Council to act or to fulfil a duty on its behalf. - 1.4 "Chief Financial Officer" means the person appointed by Council to administer its finances. - 1.5 "City Manager" means the person appointed by Council in terms of Section 57 of the Municipal Systems Act - 1.6 "Child headed households" means a household where the main caregiver of said household is not older than 18 years of age and is still a child as defined in section 28(3) of the Constitution. - 1.7 "Client" means a customer or occupier of a property who is receiving a municipal account or owner of the property. - 1.8 "Council" means the Municipal Council of Drakenstein Municipality. - 1.9 "Director" means a person appointed by Council in terms of Section 56(a) of the Act as a manager directly accountable to the City Manager. - 1.10 "Director of Company" means a legal person or entity registered in terms of the Companies Act, No.61 of 1973 - 1.11 "Disaster" means a progressive or sudden, widespread, or localized, natural or human-caused occurrence, which causes or threatens to cause: - (a) Death, injury or disease; - (b) Damage to property, infrastructure or the environment; or - (c) Significant disruption of the life of a community; and is of magnitude that exceeds the ability of those affected by the disaster to cope with its effects using only their own resources. - 1.12 "Interest" means a charge levied with the same legal priority as service fees and calculated at a rate determined by Council from time to time on arrear monies, based on a full month, where part of a month must be deemed as a full month. - 1.13 "Household" means all persons (registered owner/s, occupier/s, vulnerable person/s or tenant/s) jointly living on a stand or site receiving sanitation, refuse removal, water and/or electricity services that is billed by the Municipality. - 1.14 "Household income" means the gross sum of all monthly income from all sources including wages, salaries, profits, dividends, pensions, rentals, board & lodging, interest received, grants or investment income and other forms of earnings received by all persons residing on the property.